-While FMV games were criticized by some as being nothing more than shallow memorization exercises, the fact of the matter is they were fun and they were able to tell a story unlike any other games could at the time.
+While FMV games were not perfect, something shown by the shallow memorization exercises of figuring them out, the fact of the matter is they were fun and they were able to tell a story unlike any other games could at the time.
 Dragon’s Lair launched the FMV craze as you played as Dirk The Daring, venturing into a dark castle to save Princess Daphne from an evil dragon while avoiding, traps, pitfalls, solving puzzles and dispatching enemies that got in your way.
 Dragon’s Lair 2 would fit into the same vein as the first but with an evolved storyline and with the ability to collect things like treasure.
 In Space Ace the complexity of the game continued to evolve as not only did you have to save the girl but also regain your manhood.
 You also had a blaster that could be fired and in a later release of the game diagonal movement was required in certain scenes.
 Thayer’s Quest one-upped both of those games by integrating a back-lit keyboard into the cabinet and made heavy use of commentary to assist in the flow of play and you could pick up objects and cast spells as the game unfolded.
 There were several other FMV games that came to arcades but they would not see the same level of success as Dragon’s Lair as creating an FMV game was very time consuming and thus expensive to undertake.
 Interest in these games also waned to a degree and they all but disappeared from arcades in the 90’s.

 Back to dungeon crawling